-At Start Me Up, we spend a lot of time interviewing people from the world of startups to find out how they much they like their jobs.
-Here are some of the best reasons to work for a startup:
+At Start Me Up, we spend a lot of time interviewing people from the world of startups to find out what they like about their jobs.
+We think these are some of the best reasons to work for a startup:

 Make a Difference